Symmetries of de Sitter Particles and Amplitudes: Conclusions

 In Minkowski spacetime, massless particles, including photons, behave in a rather peculiar way.
 The scattering amplitudes involving their zero frequency modes contain infrared divergences, a troublesome feature that marred the S-matrix theory from its inception.
 There is no such problem in de Sitter spacetime.
 The UIRs describing gauge bosons and gravitons have no zero frequency modes.
 Even in scalar field theory, the zero frequency modes decouple in the zero mass limit.

 The main result of this paper is the Ward identities for de Sitter scattering amplitudes.
 They were obtained by using the transformation properties of quantum field operators and one-particle states and are completely universal, because the only assumption used in the derivation was the existence of a de Sitter invariant time evolution operator.
+They have the form of recurrence relations.
 They are as restrictive as Poincar\'e Ward identities in flat spacetime, with the angular momentum conservation on $S^3$ similar to the linear momentum conservation in Minkowski space.
 There are some processes, however, that are forbidden in flat spacetime but are allowed in de Sitter.
-For example, massless or even massive particles can be spontaneously produced from the vacuum.
-Such processes are forbidden by energy conservation in flat spacetime.
-Whether they occur or not depends on the choice of vacuum and interactions.
-As shown in \cite{Taylor:2025deepIR}, they are absent in scalar field theory in Bunch-Davies vacuum, but the underlying reason is not the symmetry but dynamical stability of the vacuum.
-Furthermore, there are no kinematic restrictions on particle decays, therefore de Sitter particles are generically unstable in any interacting theory, unless their stability is protected by internal symmetries.
+For example, there are no kinematic restrictions on particle decays so de Sitter particles are generically unstable in any interacting theory, unless their stability is protected by internal symmetries.
+Furthermore, massless or even massive particles can in principle be spontaneously produced from the vacuum.
+However, as found in \cite{Taylor:2025deepIR}, the corresponding amplitudes are zero.
+The absence of particle production from the vacuum can be explained using Ward identities and general group-theoretic arguments, and therefore is a consequence of de Sitter symmetry.

 We discussed the ``flat'' limit of Ward identities, for the processes with short wavelengths and/or high frequencies.
 In this limit, the toroidal coordinates are identified with cylindrical coordinates and the Ward identities reflect the Poincar\'e symmetry of short-distance physics.
 As a result, the decays of particles with Compton wavelengths shorter than de Sitter radius, as well as other processes disallowed by Poincar\'e symmetry, are strongly (exponentially) suppressed.